 Perforations: Serpentine Die Cut 10.75

-One of the best poets of his generation, Warren was more famous for his novels about the South.
-His works explore the interaction of past and present, the search for individual identity, and the nature of evil.
+Warren’s works explore the interaction of past and present, the search for individual identity, and the nature of evil.
 His book All the King’s Men follows the rise and fall of a ruthless Southern politician.
 It is the most widely read of all his works and won the 1947 Pulitzer Prize for Fiction.